kitteltom/rl-laser-hockey/README.md

 Minimal requirements are listed in the file `requirements.txt`.
 Additionally, the laser-hockey environment needs to be installed.
 This con be done by running: `python -m pip install git+https://github.com/martius-lab/laser-hockey-env.git`.

+(The project was developed on MacOS with Python 3.7.9)

 ### Start training:

 To start training, run the file `main.py` as follows: `python main.py --trial <trial_number>`.